jl592/jl592.github.io/_pages/about.md

     <p class="desc"> </p>
   </header>

+"Turning The Tables: Security Design Under Alternating Bargaining Power" with Feifan Zhang

-"An Anatomy of Financial News Sentiment: Theory and Evidence" with Hao Pang (Paper coming soon)
+"An Anatomy of Financial News Sentiment: Theory and Evidence" with Hao Pang

 <br>